 Improve your cordless phone's performance

-It might surprise you, but problems with cordless phones are the most common reason people hear noise -- other conversations, radio stations -- on their phone lines.
+It might surprise you, but problems with cordless phones are the most common reason people hear noise — like other conversations or radio stations — coming through on their phone lines.

-To quiet the voices (and/or to just get your cordless phone to work better), give these troubleshooting tips a whirl.
+To quiet the voices (or simply to get your cordless phone to work better), give these troubleshooting tips a whirl.

 Unplug your phone